JeffRisberg/OkHttp301/README.md

 # Running the examples

-OkHttp3 makes ot easy to invoke REST servers.
+OkHttp3 makes to easy to invoke REST servers.